CHORUS-TRE/chorus-tre/README.md

    argocd cluster add <k8s-context> --in-cluster --label env=build --name=chorus-build
    ```
 6. Fork https://github.com/CHORUS-TRE/environments-template to your GitHub organization.

+### Secrets
+Several secrets need to be created, sealed and applied to the cluster.

+#### Secrets creation
+##### ApplicationSet access to the environments repository fork
-7. Create a GitHub fine-grained token to allow access to this fork from the ApplicationSet and create the following associated secret:
+1. Create a GitHub fine-grained token to allow access to the environments repository fork from the ApplicationSet and create the following associated secret:
    `chorus-build-argo-cd-github-environments-template.secret.yaml`
    ```yaml
    apiVersion: v1